Assergi: History

 In 1927, several municipalities were forcefully dissolved and merged to form the Grande Aquila, in order to increase the importance of L'Aquila in the region.
 The fascist government strongly supported the development of mountain sports and tourism in the area.
 In 1934, the town of Fonte Cerreto was built slightly above the center of Assergi around the base of the Funivia del Gran Sasso d'Italia, a cable car leading to the Campo Imperatore.
 Since 1979, there has been an exit on Autostrada A24 in Assergi, allowing for easy connections to Rome and Teramo.

 On the other side of the Gran Sasso, and since 1982, it has been the site of the Istituto Nazionale di Fisica Nucleare, who established in 1985, the Laboratori Nazionali del Gran Sasso, a nuclear physics laboratory located under the Gran Sasso massif.
 The first large experiments at LNGS ran in 1989; the facilities were later expanded, and it is now the largest underground laboratory in the world.

+On 6 April 2009, at 03:32 CEST (01:32 UTC), an earthquake of magnitude 5.9 on the Richter scale occurred in L'Aquila, 11km from Assergi.
+The earthquake caused major damage to the town, forcing it to undergo restoration, some of which is still being undergone.